asayler/hash-server/README.md

 ### Run ###

-_By default, the server runs on port 8080 and uses a 5 second delay_
+_By default, the server runs on port 8080_

 ```
 $ go run serv.go [port]